cloudlinux/cloudlinux-doc/docs/limits/README.md

 ```
 </div>

-On **CloudLinux 7 and CloudLinux 6 Hybrid** systems, the file is different:
+On **CloudLinux OS Shared 7 and CloudLinux OS Shared 6 Hybrid** systems, the file is different:

 <div class="notranslate">